 Belinda is currently the non-executive director of Nordex Energy SA, TUHF Limited, TUHF Holdings Limited, TUHF Equity Proprietary Limited, and Prosirius Proprietary Limited.
+She is also a member of the board of Hilton College.

 She is an admitted attorney with over 15 years post-admission experience.
 She specialises in all aspects of mergers and acquisition transactions, corporate commercial law, compliance, risk and corporate governance.
 She spent some time in New York where she worked on several mergers and acquisitions, private equity and structured finance transactions.
 Belinda has experience in compliance and risk management having worked in investment banks in Johannesburg, New York and London.
 Belinda is the founder of Mapongwana Attorneys Inc. a 100% black woman-owned boutique law firm that offers specialist legal services in corporate and commercial law.
 Belinda is also the Chairperson of the Nordex Education Trust and a member of the UNISA Council.

-Sindisiwe N Mabaso-Koyana (51)
+Sindisiwe N Mabaso-Koyana (52)